-Over the period 2010-12, research in the Asian Office will focus on two overarching themes, one for the monetary stability group and one for the financial stability group.
+Over the period 2014-15, research in the Asian Office will focus on two overarching themes, one related to financial stability and another related to monetary stability.

 The Asian Office's regional treasury dealing room was established in October 2000 to enhance the level of banking services and support to regional customers in managing their foreign exchange reserves.
 The dealing room also serves to broaden the Bank's investments in the region.
 Regional support in settlement operations commenced in 2005.
 Risk monitoring of regional credits and markets is performed by an independent local Risk Control unit.